steve-chavez/postgrest-sessions-example/app.sql.md

 There is a lot happening here, so we'll go through it step by step.

-The login function takes two parameters of type text, `email` and `password`, and returns a scalar value of type text.
+The login function takes two parameters of type `text`, email and password, and returns a scalar value of type `text`.

 `language sql` means that the function body will be a regular SQL query.
-We try to use regular SQL queries where possible, as they can be optimized the most by the query planner of PostgreSQL.
+We try to use SQL queries where possible, as they can be optimized the most by the query planner of PostgreSQL.
 If we are not able to express a function in regular SQL, we'll use the more complex and flexible `plpgsql` procedural language.

 `security definer` means that the function will run the permissions of the owner of the function (i.e. `auth` is this case), and not the permissions of the caller.
+This can create security risks if misused, but also gives us the opportunity to isolate and manage privileged actions used properly.

 `$$` is an alternative syntax for starting and ending strings, with the advantage that almost nothing needs to be escaped within this kind of string.

 The function body will create a new session if it finds a user_id that matches the given credentials.
-It creates a new session token and expiry time based on the defaults set in the table and returns the new session token.
+It creates a new session token and expiry time based on the defaults that we in the table and returns the new session token.

-Inserting into the app.active_sessions view is possible, as it is simple enough for PostgreSQL to transparently translate it into an insert into `app.sessions` (see: updatable views).
+Inserting into the `app.active_sessions` view is possible, as it is simple enough for PostgreSQL to transparently translate it into an insert into `app.sessions` (see: updatable views).